Making Money by Blogging

 Managing Your Blogging Income

 With all that extra cash coming in, it might be a good time to reevaluate where you are currently storing your money to make sure it’s working for you.
-If you decide you are ready to make a switch, consider a cash management account like SoFi Money.
+If you decide you are ready to make a switch, consider a checking and savings account like SoFi Checking and Savings.

-With SoFi Money, you have instant access to your money and an up-to-the-minute look into your finances so you can easily track and manage your spending.
+With SoFi Checking and Savings, you have instant access to your money and an up-to-the-minute look into your finances so you can easily track and manage your spending.
 Full-time blogger on the go?

-Plus, with SoFi Money you’ll pay no ATM fees at 55,000+ ATMs worldwide.
+Plus, with SoFi Checking and Savings you’ll pay no ATM fees at 55,000+ ATMs worldwide.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .